maxlavr/centos-7/keyboard/readme.md

 	![img5](./imgs/5.png)

 		# ru,us - languages that you will use in GUI and change by combinatoin of keys: alt+shift
-		# macintosh - model of your keyborad and mac variant of position keys on keyborad(most popular pc104, pc105, dvorak and others)
+		# macintosh - model of your keyborad(most popular pc104, pc105) and mac variant of position keys on keyborad(most popular dvorak and others)
 		# we need another reboot for the changes to take effect from our config, let's start

 	##### 3.2 use setxkbmap